-When a disaster occurs, many different actors have a role to play in providing relief to affected people.
+When a humanitarian crisis occurs, many different actors have a role to play in providing relief to affected people.

 Airlink connects its nonprofit and aviation partners to deliver disaster responders and supplies in the wake of humanitarian crises worldwide.
-However, in addition to facilitating the transportation of passengers and cargo, Airlink also drives initiatives that increase the overall capacity to respond, at local, national and international level.
+In addition to facilitating the transportation of passengers and cargo, Airlink drives initiatives that increase the overall capacity to respond, at local, national and international levels.

-Airlink’s Regional Response Framework provides the foundation for its unique convening and coordinating function across over 80 nonprofit partners and 40 aviation partners.
+Airlink’s Regional Response Framework provides the foundation for its unique convening and coordinating function across more than 100 nonprofit partners and 40 aviation partners.
 While disasters can and do occur anywhere, certain areas of the world remain more vulnerable than others.
 The Regional Response Framework comprises six regional response plans, focused on increasing preparedness to respond in high-risk countries within each region: Latin America and the Caribbean, Asia Pacific, North America, Sub-Saharan Africa, Middle East and North Africa, and Europe.
-Through consistent engagement during non-disaster periods, the regional response plans build collective capacity to respond in the event of a emergency, by establishing in advance a common understanding of the air transportation resources available.
+Through consistent engagement during non-disaster periods, the regional response plans build collective capacity to respond in the event of an emergency, by establishing in advance a common understanding of the air transportation and response resources available.

-Airlink is also committed to building collective response capacity via a range of logistics preparedness products and events, for example:
+Airlink also is committed to building collective response capacity via a range of logistics preparedness resources and events, for example:

-- Logistics preparedness workshops: Airlink is currently facilitating a series of regional workshops bringing together nonprofit and aviation partners to collectively identify and address lessons learned from past responses – find out more here.
+- Logistics Preparedness Workshops: Airlink is currently facilitating a series of regional workshops bringing together nonprofit and aviation partners to identify and address lessons learned from past responses.

-- Logistics Preparedness Guidance Note: This ten-step guide for nonprofits sending humanitarian aid supplies in emergencies helps nonprofits understand how best to prepare for cargo transportation in advance of an emergency here.
+- Logistics Preparedness Guidance Note: This ten-step guide for nonprofits sending humanitarian aid supplies in emergencies helps organizations understand how best to prepare for cargo transportation in advance of an emergency.